 Innovation distinguishes between a leader and a follower.

 Strategic Themes are differentiating business objectives that connect a portfolio to the strategy of the Enterprise.
-They provide business context for decision-making and serve as inputs to the vision, budget, and backlogs for the Portfolio, Large Solution, and Program Levels.
+They influence portfolio strategy and provide business context for portfolio decision-making.

 The Influence of Strategic Themes